leroycep/node-api-challenge/README.md

 each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  - Middleware is used transfrom requests and responses that the server receives.
+  - Routing is provided by Express.js, and it makes it easy to create new routes by providing it a name and HTTP method.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  - Middleware is used transfrom requests and responses that the server receives.
+Each middleware is called in turn, and decides whether to continue calling the next, or if it should return an error.
+Middleware can be used for everything from authentication to logging.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  - For the purposes of making a REST API, a resource is a piece of data that can be manipulated using CRUD (Create, Read, Update, Delete).

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  - HTTP response codes let the user know the status of a request.
+For example, status code `200` means a request was successful, `404` means that the given resource could not be found, and `500` means that there was an internal server error.
+  - HTTP response codes are broken into categories by their most significant digits.
+    - `2xx` status codes indicate different types of success.
+    - `4xx` status codes indicate user error.
+    - `5xx` status codes indicate a server side error that is not the responsibility of the user.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  - We can partition our application into sub-applications using routers

 ## Minimum Viable Product